WizArdZ3658/Bank-Branches-Frontend/README.md

  * To get more details of the bank simply click on "Address", a modal will popup which will show all the remaining location details.

 ## Hosting
-The website is hosted for free on [Heroku](https://www.heroku.com/home).
+The website is hosted on [Heroku](https://www.heroku.com/home).

 ## Technology Stack
 ##### Languages :-
 HTML, CSS, Javascript

 ##### Frameworks, Libraries and Tools:-
-React, Axios, ReactDOM, Webpack, Babel, Heroku, Bootstrap, VSCode, [Bank Branch API](https://github.com/WizArdZ3658/Breaking-Bad), Git
+React, Axios, Webpack, Babel, Heroku, Bootstrap, VSCode, [Bank Branch API](https://github.com/WizArdZ3658/Bank-Branches-Backend), Git

 ##### Environment:-
-Windows(my PC)
+Windows(my PC), Linux(Deployment server)